 This is to verify that your Indian partner can put food on the table.

 So the Indian partner needs to get the bank statements of the last 6 months in PDF format and upload them.
 They don’t mention how much is good enough, but anything more than 2000 USDs would work, I guess.

-In my case, my husband got the PDFs from online banking account and I uploaded them.
+In my case, my husband got the PDFs from an online banking account and I uploaded them.

-You need to upload the passport bio page and the page bearing last Indian Immigration arrival stamp.
-If they are on different pages, you can join them as a single PDF online and upload it.
+You need to upload the passport bio page and the page bearing the last Indian Immigration arrival stamp.
+If they are on different pages, you can join them as a single PDF online and upload.

 8.Your Current Valid Indian Visa